-I remember having arracheras every time we went back to see my dad’s family.
-We would have a family barbeque a couple times during our stay and these lovelies would always be there, among a lot of other tasty dishes I look forward to discovering and making.
+I remember having arrachera tacos every time we went back to see my dad’s family.
+We would have a family barbecue a couple times during our stay and these lovelies would always be there, among a lot of other tasty dishes I look forward to discovering and making.

 This is a very easy dish you just have to plan ahead to marinate it overnight.
 Arrachera is simply marinated skirt steak and it is simply delicious; this recipe uses two ingredients.
 You can put the arracheras in tacos, burritos or served on top of a burrito bowl.
 We always eat them as tacos so this recipe is geared for just that; I hope you enjoy!

 Increase the recipe as needed for the number of servings you would like.
 No special measurements needed for the increase.

 Affiliate links are used for your convenience.
 If you make a purchase through my links I may receive a small commission.

 - Plenty of lemons to cover the steak; I typically use 6 – 8

 - Corn tortillas

 - Avocado oil

 - Serve with cilantro, cotija cheese, cabbage, red onion, lime and any other toppings you like.

 Marinate the skirt steak overnight by covering the whole slab with a generous amount of garlic salt on both sides.